 It is important to set up Service Codes on your inventory items correctly.
 Setting the service code incorrectly can affect numerous reports, alerts and overall accuracy.
 The service code is designed to identify what type of inventory item you are creating.
-Toners should have a service code of toner, waste containers should be set to waste containers.
-Fusers/fixing assembly's should be set to fuser/fixing assembly, etc. Items that you plan to use on Service calls must have Service Codes set.
+Toners should have a service code of toner, waste containers should be set to waste containers, Fusers/fixing assembly's should be set to fuser/fixing assembly, Imaging Units with a service code of Imaging Units, etc. Items that you plan to use on Service calls must have Service Codes set.

 Service Codes are assigned within the contract bill codes to tell eAutomate what is/is not covered It's common for some of our clients to have to reassign Service Codes on some of their toner items in order for ID315 (among others) to function properly.
 If that is the case then just make sure the proper service codes are setup in your bill codes so nothing else (contracts, billing, etc.) gets changed when you reassign those items to the correct service codes.